Skip to content

 Common Pitfalls and Debugging

-Even with a solid understanding of the concepts above, it is still easy to stumble in practice.
-Let us look at a few common issues.
+Even with an understanding of the concepts above, it's easy to stumble in practice.
+Let's look at a few common issues.

 cpp